 The Pie Shop

-Matt Wilkinson, chef and owner of Pope Joan in Brunswick East, turned the small grocery store next door to Pope Joan into The Pie Shop in May 2017.
+Matt Wilkinson, chef and owner of Pope Joan in Brunswick East, turned this small former grocery shop into The Pie Shop in May 2017.
 Since then, it's been quietly making some of the best pies in Melbourne.

 The Allen has a beef and vegetable filling cooked next door at Pope Joan.
 The mixture is spooned into shortcrust pastry bases Wilkinson assembles in a little space by the front window of The Pie Shop, where you might find him rolling out long, yellowish sheets of pastry on a special machine, before baking in the rear of the store.